LeaderPortfolio

 Early Life

 Hans-Werner Hector was born on January 17, 1940, in Kaiserslautern, Germany.
-He studied mathematics at the University of Saarland, graduating with a degree in 1966.
+He studied mathematics at the University of Saarland, where he earned a Master of Science degree.
+Before founding SAP, Hector worked at IBM in Mannheim, where he and his colleagues recognized the potential for standardized managerial software.

 Rise to Success